How Much Does a Small Business Website Cost in the UK? (2026 Guide)

 Green flags (fair pricing):

-Why £500 websites usually fail:
+Why £500 websites usually fail

 - No strategy - just pages without purpose

-- Not optimised for mobile or speed
+- No mobile or speed optimisation

-- Poor SEO means no one finds you
+- Poor SEO so nobody finds you

 - No support after launch

-A £4,000 website that brings in 10 enquiries per month is worth far more than a £500 website that brings in zero.
+A £4,000 website that brings in 10 enquiries a month is worth far more than a £500 website that brings in zero.
+Focus on results, not just price.

-Sample pricing for real projects
+Sample real-world projects

 Local service business (5 pages)